Online Course Development Guidelines

 Middlesex Community College, 100 Training Hill Road, Middletown, CT 06457

 To ensure high quality of online learning, offering a new online (or hybrid) course needs to go through a proposal process to have it officially approved before it is on schedule.
-Interested faculty needs to fill out the Online Course Proposal Form (with a tentative syllabus attached) and then obtain the necessary signatures in the order of the program coordinator, department chair, and Director of Distance Learning.
+Interested faculty needs to fill out the Online Course Proposal Form (with a tentative syllabus attached) and then obtain the necessary signatures in the order of the program coordinator, academic director, and Director of Distance Learning.
 Once the three aforementioned signatures are obtained, the proposal will be sent to the Dean of Academic Affairs for final approval.
 After the Dean of Academic Affairs approved and signed the proposal, the course is authorized to be on the course schedule.

 When a different instructor is assigned to teach an existing online (or hybrid) course and the instructor has never taught an online course at MxCC, the instructor needs to fill out the Part II of the Online Course Proposal and go through the same approval process as the new online course.
 Exception may be granted if the instructor has successfully taught the same online course with positive evaluation at one of 12 Connecticut community colleges.

-It is required that a first time online professor needs to successfully complete iTeach Essential (six-week online course) before teaching the assigned online course.
+It is required that a first time online professor needs to successfully complete iTeach Essential (nine-week online course) before teaching the assigned online course.
 The iTeach Essential course runs during Fall, Spring, and Summer.
 More information can be found at http://ctdc.org.
-A waiver may be granted if the instructor has received an equivalent training to iTeach or has online teaching experiences.
+A waiver may be granted if the instructor has received an equivalent training to iTeach or has comparable online teaching experiences.

 The detailed information on the process of online course proposal development and online course development can be found from the following guideline with appendixes.